cloudwego/cloudwego.github.io/content/en/docs/Tutorials/basic-feature/HTTP_resolver.md

 ## Specify RPC URL

 You can use `callopt.WithURL` to specify a URL, which will be resolved by default DNS resolver to get host and port.
-It's functionally equal to `callopt.WithHostPort`。
+It's functionally equal to `callopt.WithHostPort`.

 ```go
 import "github.com/cloudwego/kitex/client/callopt"